OpenEvalProject/evals/manuscripts/elife-34773/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/34773/elife-34773-fig10-v1.jpg)

-**Figure 10.:** B. parvus body mass estimated from lengths of the lower first molar (carnassial) using the equation from Van Valkenburgh (1990).The Arizona population tends to be larger in body size than the California population, which largely comprises Turlock Lake individuals.
+**Figure 10.:** The Arizona population tends to be larger in body size than the California population, which largely comprises Turlock Lake individuals.

 Equations using measurements of the humerus and femur, all specimens from the Arizona population, generated higher estimates than dental estimates of both Arizona and California populations.
 For F:AM 75903-B, a distal humerus, we calculated body mass using an approximation of the circumference (22.8 kg), cortical area (25.829 kg), second moment of area in the anteroposterior plane (20.898 kg), and second moment of area in the mediolateral plane (29.33 kg); these four estimates produced a median measurement of 24.315 ± 3.656 kg.
 For F:AM 67955, a complete humerus, we obtained a body-size estimate of 32.4 kg using an approximation of the circumference.
 For F:AM 63008-A, a proximal femur, we estimated 20.2 kg.

 These dental and postcranial estimates of body mass place B. parvus in the same size class as the dingo Canis lupus dingo (20 kg), maned wolf Chrysocyon brachyurus (23 kg), African wild dog Lycaon pictus (24 kg), red wolf Canis rufus (30 kg), and striped hyena Hyaena hyaena (35 kg) (Nowak, 1999; Macdonald, 2006).
 These extant species (except the omnivorous Chrysocyon) are carnivorous to hypercarnivorous.

-## Estimation of prey body size
+### Estimation of prey body size

 Several species of fossil ungulates have been recorded at Turlock Lake (Wagner, 1981), providing a pool of potential prey taxa and a starting point for our analysis.
 We assembled a comparative rib collection of 14 ungulate individuals belonging to 12 extant species at the LACM, spanning as much as possible the familial diversity preserved at Turlock Lake (Table 2).
 Each specimen comprised a full complement of ribs on at least one side of the body.
 We attempted to sample the ungulate families recorded by Wagner (1981) or, if extinct, the most closely related extant family (e.g. extant Cervidae as proxy for Palaeomerycidae).
 Extant perissodactyls were not sampled because the perissodactyls at Turlock Lake tend to be either prehistoric equids smaller than modern equids, for which smaller extant artiodactyls could serve as a proxy, or the rhinocerotid Teleoceras, which is likely too large to generate the rib fragment preserved in the coprolite.